The 16 plays that needed to go the Patriots' way in their comeback ... and all of them did

 11. Another holding call

 Instead of running three times and trying a field goal, all of a sudden the Falcons were passing again on third-and-23.
 And Ryan found Mohamed Sanu for 9 yards to the New England 26.
 That would have been about a 44-yard attempt for Bryant with less than four minutes left.
-Bryant was 28 of 29 on attempts of less than 50 yards this season.
+Bryant was 28-of-29 on attempts of less than 50 yards this season.

 But Matthews was called for holding.
 And it was a good call; Matthews had Patriots end Chris Long around the neck.
 That pushed the Falcons back 10 yards and out of field-goal range.
 After an incomplete pass, they punted.
 A drive that brought them to the Patriots’ 22-yard line, with a kicker who had missed one attempt of 50 yards in the regular season, ended in a punt.